Click the questions below to expand the answer.

 You are eligible to take the loan; however, it is completely up to you.
 Some students may choose to take the loan and save it as an emergency fund or towards their final year.

-Please ensure that you have provided your up to date bank details and your National Insurance number.
+Please ensure that you have provided your up to date bank details and your National Insurance number to the Student Finance authority when you are applying.

 If you have children or an adult dependent and normally receive grants for them, e.g. the Parents' Learning Allowance, Childcare Grant and Adult Dependents' Grant, you will not be entitled to receive these during your placement year.